 The provider must obtain the authorization from the SMA case manager prior to the provision of services.
 The authorization will designate the amount, frequency and duration of service for participants in accordance with the participant's service plan which will be developed in consultation with the participant and/or responsible party.
 More than one meal for each day's consumption may be delivered if authorized by the SMA.
-The authorization will indicate if the person requires a modified diet due to diabetes or some other condition.
+The authorization will indicate if the person requires a regular or modified diet.